-- I. What factors caused you to have a reasonable and articulable suspicion that the search of this student or the student's effects or automobile would turn up evidence that the student has violated or is violating the law, school policy, rules or regulations affecting school order?
+I. t factors caused you to have a reasonable and articulable suspicion that the search of this ent or the student's effects or automobile would turn up evidence that the student has violated violating the law, school policy, rules or regulations affecting school order?

-- A. Evewitness account.
+Eyewitness account.

-- By whom: 1.
+1. By whom:

-- Date/Time: 2.
-Place:
+2. Date/Time:

-- 3.
+3. Place:

-- What was seen: 4.
+4. What was seen:

-- Β. Information from a reliable source.
+В. Information from a reliable source.

-- From whom: 1.
+1. From whom:

-- Time received: 2.
+2. Time received:

-- How information was received: 3.
+3. How information was received:

-- Who received the information: 4.
+4. Who received the information:

-- 5. Describe information:
+5. Describe information:

 C. Suspicious behavior?
 Explain.

-Student's past history?
+D. Student's past history?
 Explain.
-D.

-- Time of search: E.
+E. Time of search:

-- F. Location of search:
+F. Location of search:

-- G. Student told purpose of search:
+G. Student told purpose of search:

-- Consent of student requested: H.
+H. Consent of student requested: Consent of student requested:

+Appı oved October 1996

-Approved October 1996 Reviewed December 1999/February 2002/December 2004/August 2006/February 2009/November 2013/March 2016/August 2018/March 2021 Revised August 1999
+Reviewed December 1999/February 2002/December 2004/August 2006/February 2009/November 2013/March 2016/August 2018/March 2021

+Revised August 1999